dbushy727/movie-prompt/README.md

 The features should include:

+### Auth
+A user should be able to register for the application and be able to sign in and out.

 ### Search
 The app should allow the user to search for a movie, and see a list of movie results that match what the user searched.